-Devastating flooding from hurricanes is expected to become more likely in the coming years and decades.
+Devastating flooding from hurricanes could become more likely in the coming years and decades.

 What You Need To Know